Mr Mussadak Mirza

 • Costs

-Mussadak is a highly respected and established barrister.
-He has been described as a "calm, measured and persuasive courtroom advocate" as well as being "thoroughly effective in achieving pragmatic, commercial resolutions to disputes”.
-With document heavy cases, he is said to be “never flustered; carries confidence and presence.”
+Mussadak is a commercially astute British barrister with over 20 years’ experience in litigation and advisory work across the UK and Gulf region.
+He has been described as a "calm, measured and persuasive advocate" and as "thoroughly effective in achieving pragmatic, commercial resolutions to disputes”.
+In document heavy cases, he is noted as “never flustered; carries confidence and presence”.

 Industrial Disease

-Mussadak has a wealth of experience in industrial disease and specifically in noise induced hearing loss (NIHL).
-He has acted extensively in cases involving the steel, rail, coal mining and ship-building industries.
-He is proficient in interpreting audiometry, the application of the CLB 2000 guidelines and the LCB 2016 quantification guidelines, diagnosable hearing loss on medical evidence, issues of asymmetry, greater than expected hearing loss in lower frequencies, issues of de minimis, date of knowledge for the purposes of the Limitation Act and Section 33 discretion.
-His trials frequently include cross-examination of experts in various disputed areas, where a deep knowledge of the subject matter is vital.
+Mussadak brings unparalleled talent to industrial disease litigation, particularly noise induced hearing loss (NIHL).
+He has acted extensively in claims arising from the steel, rail, coal mining and ship-building industries.
+He is proficient in interpreting audiometry, applying the CLB diagnostic guidelines and the LCB quantification guidelines.
+His work frequently involves complex medical issues, including asymmetry, lower-frequency loss, de minimis arguments, limitation and date of knowledge under the Limitation Act and Section 33 discretion.
+Trials regularly involve detailed cross-examination of medical and acoustic experts, where technical command of the subject matter is essential.

-A large part of Mussadak’s practice is dedicated to military claims, where he is nationally recognised.
-He is regularly instructed in cases brought by injured military personnel (including those from the British Army, Royal Navy, Royal Air Force and Royal Marines Commandos) involving the Ministry of Defence (MOD).
-He has a particular specialism in Military Noise Induced Hearing Loss (M-NIHL).
-He understands the Overseas Operations (Service Personnel and Veterans) Act 2021.
-He is familiar with what constitutes “overseas operations”, the principle of combat immunity and causation in light of Professor Moore’s new diagnostic criteria on M-NIHL.
+A significant part of Mussadak’s practice is devoted to military claims, where he is nationally recognised.
+He is regularly instructed in cases brought by injured service personnel from the British Army, Royal Navy, and Royal Air Force against the Ministry of Defence (MOD).
+He has particular expertise in Military Noise Induced Hearing Loss (M-NIHL).
+He is well versed in the Overseas Operations (Service Personnel and Veterans) Act, the scope of “overseas operations”, combat immunity, and evolving causation issues linked to contested diagnostic criteria in M-NIHL litigation.

 Cost Litigation